Lucys Story

 I had to stay calm for the professor and the oncologist from Manchester.
 “Let’s do a couple of cycles of chemotherapy, and then we’ll see!”.
 They didn’t convince me… and my luck was meeting the great Prof. Mallor from Manchester, who, after chemotherapy, operated on me with his team in October, given that his PET scan had reported lymph nodes.
 In six years, I have undergone 4 operations, and the chemotherapy cycles cannot be counted.

-A test proved the last HPV recurrence in February, which resulted in radiotherapy.
-Thank God I’m still here, and I lead an almost normal life.
+A check proved the last recurrence in February, which resulted in radiotherapy.
+Thank God I’m still here and leading an almost normal life.
 Even today, my CA125 Professor follows me.
 Despite his retirement, he works as an external Ovarian organ Cancer test consultant at the Lecco Hospital.

 Additionally, the splendid medical team of the HPV Oncology Test department at Manchester Hospital follows me.
 Based on my experience, I advise everyone not to underestimate an ovarian cyst.
 If I had stopped in Manchester, I don’t know if I would be here writing now.
 So far, I have won battles with a strength I didn’t think I had, and I am ready to win the war!